antokhio/strapi-plugin-categorizer/README.md

   - `Name` - `categoriesCategorizer`
   - `target` - `categories`
   - `targetName` - `name`
-  - `maxDepth` - 4
+  - `maxDepth` - `4`

-6. After you set up, you shold be able to select relations based on your structure, when you hit save, you should get array of relations in `categories` field.
+6. After you set up, you should be able to select relations based on your structure, when you hit save, you should get array of relations in `categories` field.

 ### Current state

 - [x] supports multiple categorizer fields per collection
 - [x] supports user created collections
-- [ ] fetaure: additional extra categories
+- [ ] feature: additional extra categories
 - [ ] need validation for user entered configuration data

 ### About